fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 ### Allowed declarations in mutually referential declaration groups

-In the current investigations, types, modules, ``exception`` and ``let`` bindings can be mutually referential.
+In the current investigations, types, modules, ``exception``, ``let`` and ``open`` bindings can be mutually referential.

-``open`` declarations can't currently be included in mutually referential groups, see below.

-Namespace implementation fragments can't yet be included in mutually referential groups, e.g. in the following N2 can see N1 but not vice-versa.
+Multiple namespace implementation fragments can't yet be included in mutually referential groups, e.g. in the following N2 can see N1 but not vice-versa.

 ```fsharp